NexTa-Li/MVCSoftbody/Notes.md

 - I suspect this is due to handling the collisions inside of the integration, but if not in there then where else?
 - I can move handle softbody collisions to accumulate forces and change the resolved velocities to forces, this would mean resolving softbody collisions two times per idle call.
 - Update [ 2023-09-02 ]: this is driving me insane. it could be being caused by so many different things.
 Even a slight miscalculation in positions could cause a chain reaction of collisions permanently that could very easily be the reason why there is so much extra energy.

+# Implemented changes (from potential changes):

+### Bounding Box:

+- create Rectangle class with doubles instead of ints, I suspect that the bounding box is causing some missed collisions due to rounding errors, especially when there are many bodies packed together.

+### Draw bodies in view

+- use the readonly list of softbodies to get the positions of the bodies instead of asking each body to draw itself each tick.
+The current implementation was only temporary and needs to be changed asap.

 # Data Visualization Fork